PowerBook 5300: Reception

+Reviewers criticized the computer's performance, especially relative to its cost.

-Lack of L2 cache
+Lack of level 2 cache

-Although the PowerPC 603e processor built into the 5300 series was relatively fast for its time, because these machines lacked a Level 2 cache, real world performance was much less than the CPU frequency would suggest.
+Although the PowerPC 603e processor used in the PowerBook 5300 series operated at higher clock speeds than earlier PowerBook processors, the computers lacked a level 2 cache.
+This reduced performance in some applications compared with systems using the same processor with cache memory.

 Expansion bay options

-The variety of expansion bay options available was wide, but because of the size and shape of the computer, fitting a CD-ROM drive into the available space wasn't possible.
-Apple had a prototype CD-ROM module compatible with non-standard 80 mm disks that would have been used with the PowerBook 5300 series, but finished versions of this device were never released.
-Instead, it was planned that the 5300 series would use 3.5 inch magneto-optical drive modules initially, with the option of releasing a stretched version a year or two later that had space for a full-sized CD-ROM drive.
+The PowerBook 5300 series supported several expansion bay modules, but its compact design limited the available options.
+A full-sized CD-ROM drive could not fit within the existing bay design.
+Apple developed a prototype CD-ROM module designed for smaller 80 mm discs, but it was not released.
+The company initially planned to offer 3.5-inch magneto-optical drive modules, with a later revision of the computer potentially accommodating a full-sized CD-ROM drive.

-Batteries

-Two early production PowerBook 5300s caught fire, one at an Apple employee's house and another at the factory; it turned out that the Sony-manufactured lithium-ion batteries had overheated while recharging.
-Apple recalled the 5300s sold (around a hundred machines) and replaced the batteries on these and all subsequent 5300s with nickel metal hydride batteries that provided only about 70% the endurance.
-At the time, the media viewed the problems with the PowerBook 5300 series as yet another example of Apple's decline.

 Legacy

-Apple's next high-end series of portables, the PowerBook 3400 series introduced in February 1997, shared an almost identical form factor with the 5300, right down to being able to share many of the same hot-swappable expansion modules.
+Apple's next high-end series of portables, the PowerBook 3400 series introduced in February 1997, shared an almost identical form factor with the 5300, right down to being able to share many of the same expansion modules.
 However, the 3400 series were substantially different on the inside, featuring DMA and PCI architecture.
 The first series of PowerBook G3 portables released in November 1997 were internally even more advanced, being built around the PowerPC G3 processor, though they still retained the basic PowerBook 5300 form factor.
-Apple did not introduce portables with an entirely new form factor until March 1998 with the release of the "Wallstreet" G3 PowerBooks.
+Apple did not introduce portables with an entirely new form factor until March 1998 with the release of the "Wallstreet" G3 PowerBook.